Jason P. Nance

 Associate Director for Education Law and Policy, Center on Children and Families

 Jason P. Nance is an Associate Professor of Law and the Associate Director for Education Law and Policy at the Center on Children and Families at the University of Florida Levin College of Law.
 He teaches Education Law, Remedies, Torts, and Introduction to the Legal Profession.
 He focuses his research and writing on racial inequalities in the public education system, school discipline, the school-to-prison pipeline, students’ rights, and other issues in education law.
 His scholarship has been or will soon be published in the Washington University Law Review, Wisconsin Law Review, Emory Law Journal, Arizona State Law Journal, Colorado Law Review, and Connecticut Law Review, and the Stanford Law Review Online, among several other journals.
 His research has been cited by the U.S. Courts of Appeals for the Fifth Circuit, Ninth Circuit, and Tenth Circuit, by the Tennessee Office of Attorney General, and in several party and amicus briefs submitted to the U.S. Supreme Court and the Ohio Supreme Court.
 He has also been cited in numerous law journals, education journals, books, and treatises.
 His research has been featured in media outlets such as the Wall Street Journal, Wall Street Journal Europe, Time, ABA Journal, Atlantic, Conversation, Huffington Post, Wisconsin Public Radio, Christian Science Monitor, and Salon.
 He has also discussed his research during several live radio interviews.
-Professor Nance currently serves as the reporter for the American Bar Association’s Joint Task Force on Reversing the School-to-Prison Pipeline, where he is co-authoring a report and recommendations and proposing resolutions for the ABA to adopt to help dismantle the school-to-prison pipeline nationwide.
+Professor Nance currently serves as the reporter for the American Bar Association’s Joint Task Force on Reversing the School-to-Prison Pipeline, where he co-authored a report and recommendations and proposed resolutions for the ABA to adopt to help dismantle the school-to-prison pipeline nationwide.